 A study evaluating the effects of traction on persons with chronic back pain noted low occurring instances of headache and temporary blurred vision following inversion.
 This should not be dismissed.
 Neither should the fact that the same study also reported that over 80% of the participants experienced improvement in their back symptoms.

 Inversion Therapy: Should You Try It?

-It’s important to note that back problems have many causes and everyone is an individual who needs to be individually considered.
-Someone who has been in a car accident probably has an entirely different set of problems to contend with than someone who has a sports injury.
-Lumping it all into a general “back problems” category is not a reliable method of evaluation.
+It’s important to note that back concerns have many causes and everyone is an individual who needs to be individually considered.
+Someone who has been in a car accident probably has an entirely different set of concerns to contend with than someone who has a sports injury.
+Lumping it all into a general “back concerns” category is not a reliable method of evaluation.

 If you’ve been working with a healthcare provider to address your own back symptoms, it’s a good idea to discuss inversion therapy with them to determine if it’s appropriate for you.
 Additionally, if you have high blood pressure, heart issues, are overweight, or have other individual concerns, talk to your doctor first.

 Have you used an inversion table?
 Was it beneficial?
 Leave a comment and share your experiences.